If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 1. Barbell Front Squat

-- Place a loaded barbell on the front of your shoulders with your hands gripping the bar, palms facing up, arms just outside your shoulder, and elbows pointing forward.
+- Place a loaded barbell on the front of your shoulders with your hands gripping the bar, palms facing up, arms just outside your shoulders, and elbows pointing forward.

 - Stand upright with your feet wider than hip-width apart and toes pointing slightly out (15-20 degrees).